 Stop, Collaborate and Listen

-It would be great if requirements gathering simply entailed listening to a user’s dream workflow, writing up a diagram on how they’d accomplish a task and then get to work.
-But the reality is you’re going to deal with dependencies, either within or outside an organization.
+It would be great if requirements gathering simply entailed listening to a user’s dream workflow, writing up a diagram on how they’d accomplish a task and then getting to work.
+But the reality is you’re going to deal with dependencies, either within or outside your organization.
 To make sure everyone is reasonably happy, it’s important to zoom out and listen.

 What are those key objectives again?
 What is it the group hopes to get done?
 Make sure these high-level goals are SMART: Specific, Measurable, Agreed-upon, Realistic and Time-based.
 The larger the organization, the more important each one of those items becomes.